 China reduced tariffs, trade barriers, and regulations for businesses and joined the WTO in 2001.
 China’s economic growth was the highest in the world at that time, with about an average of 10% from 1990 to 2004.
 In 2005, the private sector surpassed 50% contribution to GDP.
 In 2006, China’s overall trade topped $1.76 trillion, making it the world’s third-largest trading nation behind the US and Germany.

 Ever since then, the economic growth of China has been increasing rapidly.
 With lower labor costs, China has become a major manufacturing hub for giant corporations.
 In the 2000s, China became the world leader in electronics product manufacturing.

 In addition, China continues to focus on the skilled workforce as well as infrastructure development through technical education.
 As a result, innovative companies like Lenovo, Hier, Huawei, etc., started to form and disrupt the world’s tech industry.

-In addition, e-commerce based companies like Alibaba, Baidu, Tencent, JD in China are competing with the tech giants in the USA.
+In addition, e-commerce-based companies like Alibaba, Baidu, Tencent, and JD in China are competing with the tech giants in the USA.
 At present, China has shifted to heavy machinery and high-tech industries.
 In 2018, Tesla CEO Elon Musk signed an agreement with the Shanghai regional government to set up the company’s third giga factory in China.